valentin2105/Kubernetes-Saltstack/README.md

 ## I - Preparation

-To prepare the deployment of the Kubernetes cluster,

-You need to clone the git repo and create certificates on the `certs/` folder using `CfSSL tools`:
+Let's clone the git repo on a Salt-Master and create certificates on the `certs/` folder using `CfSSL tools`:

 ```
 git clone git@github.com:valentin2105/Kubernetes-Saltstack.git /srv/salt